 Total Energy Consumption

-Total energy consumption per capita remains around 0.7 toe (2020), half the Asian average.
-Electricity consumption per capita reached 860 kWh in 2020, around the two thirds of the Asian average.
+Total energy consumption per capita remains around 0.7 toe (2021), half the Asian average.
+Electricity consumption per capita reached 970 kWh in 2021, about a third of the Asian average.

 Coal is the country's top energy source with a share of 44% in 2021, followed by oil (24%) and biomass (22%).
 Natural gas covers 6% and primary electricity (hydro, nuclear, solar, and wind) 4%.